Satyam/firmata-http-bridge/README.md

 #### GET digitalRead

-An HTTP GET on `http://localhost:8000/digitalRead/2` would read a single value from from pin 2.
+An HTTP GET on `http://localhost:8000/digitalRead/2` would read a single value from from pin 2 [ :octocat: ](https://github.com/Satyam/firmata-http-bridge/blob/main/src/simple/index.ts#L93-L112).
 It would reply with:

 ```
 Pin 2 returned 1